andyandikko/finm-fixedincome-2025/discussions/lecture_3.md

 ### Key Components of Swaps
 - **Rate Swaps**: Exchange fixed and floating rates.
+- **Gross market Value**: Tons of swaps are held in offesetting positions, for instance taking an offestting swap to get out of a previous swap.
+Net wise, much smaller, one swap up, one swap down.
+- **Duration**: Duration of fixed (have duration).
+Floating rate note has near 0 duration, before duration.
+A lot of hedgind using Swaps is about making duration anyway one wants.
+- **Swap spread**: Treasury YTM less the Swap fixed rate usually positive due to credit risk of swap counterparty.
+If buy bond on a repo, and enter a swap to receive float, pay fixed, and buying treasuries is better than being long on swap, gonna earn the spread (annualised) or half the spread on semiannual basis, due to bigger coupon.
+- **Swap curve**: Current fixed rate on a particular day for all maturities.
 - **Currency Swaps**: Exchange principal and interest in different currencies.
 - **Parameters**:
   - **Maturity**